bndkt/react-native-app-clip/README.md

 You can add more parameters to the plugin configuration as specified in the [Additional parameters](#additional-parameters) section below.

+Generate the native code:
 ```sh
 npx expo prebuild
 ```

-Close the base app and run the App Clip scheme:
+Run the App Clip scheme (Release mode tends to be more reliable):

 ```sh
 npx expo run:ios --configuration Release --scheme
 ```

-While the App Clip scheme is running, you can launch the App Clip:
+After installing the App Clip scheme, you can launch the App Clip:

 ```sh
 xcrun simctl launch <DEVICE-UUID> <APP_CLIP_BUNDLE_ID>